-Depreciation is provided in respect of all plant and equipment and is calculated to write off the cost or valuation of the assets over their expected useful lives.
+Depreciation is provided in respect of all plant and equipment in use at the Statement of Financial Position date and is calculated to write off the cost or valuation of the assets over their expected useful lives.
 The useful life of plant and equipment is estimated to be five to ten years dependent on the asset.
+Depreciation on assets in development commences when the assets are ready for their intended use.